sachag678/javascript_projects/README.md

 All my Javascript projects
 - Keeping track of all my javascript projects

-- server.js -> creating a chat room
+- chatroom> creating a chat room user sockets and node

 - matter.js -> creating a realistic physics game

+- rockets - creating rockets that learn to get to the target using a genetic algorithm